ld-x/last-draft/README.md

 - Update the line in the `getValidPlugins ()` function: to `let plugins = [image, placeholder, video]`

 Copy any of the above `ld-` plugins as a starting point.

-Once it is working then create your new plugin repo `npm run build` it, then publish it to npm.
+Once its working then create your new plugin repo, then `npm run build` and publish it to npm.

 #### `mentionUsers`
 A list of users for mentions functionality.
 An array of objects with properties `name`, `link` and `avatar`.
 You must also add the [ld-mention](https://github.com/steveniseki/ld-mention) to show mentions on autocomplete.